 Who can benefit from RME?

-If your child has a small upper jaw, we recommend bringing them to see specialist orthodontist Dr. Jackie Clune for a consultation between the ages of 8 and 10.
+If your child has a small upper jaw, we recommend bringing them to see specialist orthodontist Dr. Jackie Bracken for a consultation between the ages of 8 and 10.

 Jackie will examine their teeth and jaws to see if they’re a candidate for RME.
 The goal of their treatment will be to widen their palate (the roof of their mouth) and achieve harmony with the lower jaw.